p4lang/p4-dpdk-target/doc/P4-DPDK-starting-guide/p4-dpdk-table-entries-guide.md

 # Adding Table Entries to P4 DPDK Using Native Control Plane API

 This guide demonstrates how to add table entries to P4 DPDK using its native control plane API.
-We'll implement a simple P4 program with two tables, create a control plane program to add entries to these tables, and test the setup with packet traffic.
+We'll implement a simple P4 program with two tables, create a control plane program to add entries to these tables, and test the setup with packet traffic

 ## Table of Contents
 - [P4 Program](#p4-program)